-Women aged 50 to 70, who are registered with a GP, are invited for breast screening every three years.
-Your local screening centre or primary care trust should contact you and arrange an appointment.
+Women aged 50 to 70 who are registered with a GP, are invited for breast screening every three years.
+Your local screening centre or health and social care trust should contact you and arrange an appointment.

 Women over 70 are not automatically invited for screening but are encouraged to make their own appointment by contacting their local screening centre.

-More information on what to expect if you are called back for a second visit can be found in the the following leaflet:
+More information on what to expect if you are called back for a second visit can be found in the leaflet at this link:

-If tests show no abnormality then you will be given the following leaflet:
+If tests show no abnormality then you will be given the leaflet at the link below:

 What if I have breast implants?